 Every parent knows the need for a diaper change almost immediately after finishing a bottle.
 This remains an involuntary process in most children until around 18 months.
 It is usually about timing for babies who pee or poop on the potty before 18 months.
 In other words, she was probably placed on the potty at precisely the right time because it is unlikely that she is consciously able to hold it.

 Additionally, a few other motor developmental skills make potty training easier.
-Having the walking milestone mastered is important, not just for the ability to walk to the potty (of course you can carry her), but because babies tend to fixate on a milestone that they are working on, and if they are practicing the skill of walking it can be overwhelming to try to learn another skill such as potty training at the same time.
+Having the walking milestone mastered is important, not just for having the ability to walk to the potty (of course, you can carry her), but because babies tend to fixate on a milestone they are working on.
+If they are practicing the skill of walking, it can be overwhelming to try to learn another skill, such as potty training, at the same time.
 It is best to focus on one landmark milestone at a time.

 3. Helpful Skills

 It is also helpful if he can pull his pants up and down independently.
-Most 18-month-old toddlers are starting to develop this skill, which is an important part of potty training!
-You can help by making sure your toddler has elastic waistbands and clothing that is easy to manage.
+Most 18-month-old toddlers are starting to develop this skill, an important part of potty training!
+You can help by ensuring your toddler has elastic waistbands and clothing that is easy to manage.
 You can also practice this dressing and undressing skill independent of potty training, so there is no added pressure.

 Emotional Readiness Signs for Potty Training

-When it comes to emotional readiness, this is equally, if not more, important!
+Regarding emotional readiness, this is equally, if not more, important!
 This can also be much harder to recognize.
-Many additional emotional factors at this age make this very confusing, such as his need for independence, testing limits, wanting your approval, and any fears associated with potty training.
+At this age, many additional emotional factors make this very confusing, such as his need for independence, testing limits, wanting your approval, and any fears associated with potty training.